 After the "War of the Giants" which left Manila in ruins, this 2.8-hectare lot was developed and later occupied by the Manila High School.
 It was a school that produced Philippine presidents, including Jose P. Laurel, Manuel A. Roxas and Elpidio Quirino.
 Former Chief Justice Jose Yulo and hero General Basilio Valdes also studied here.

 On 01 April 1967, PLM formally occupied and took over the land and building vacated by the Manila High School which President Diosdado P. Macapagal sought to grant to PLM under Presidential Proclamation No. 392-A dated 24 April 1965 to spur the renaissance of a new era of educational excellence.
-The grounds where the University is located was conveyed by the Republic of the Philippines to the City of Manila in February 1970, through the efforts of former Manila Councilor Ernesto M. Maceda, then Executive Secretary of President Ferdinand E. Marcos.
+The grounds where the University is located was conveyed by the Republic of the Philippines to the City of Manila on 05 February 1970, through the efforts of former Manila Councilor Ernesto M. Maceda, then Executive Secretary of President Ferdinand E. Marcos.
 This land was later transferred by the City Government to the Pamantasan ng Lungsod ng Maynila.

 PLM comes as a delightful mix and synergy of the old and the new: of age-old and time-honored academic tradition pioneered in the country centuries ago, and of modern-day scholarly education and scientific innovations.
 PLM stands proudly on a stately historical landmark which is a home for academic and scholarly advancement and erudition for more than four centuries with its rich history of eminent intellectual pursuits.
 The beacon of outstanding academic excellence, proudly as it is a birthright of Pamantasan, has likewise been a centuries-old tradition of this side of Intramuros by which every member of the Pamantasan community carries with utmost dignity, pride and honor.